mee25870/MIST4610Group3Project2/README.md

 [Insert screenshot of line chart here]

-The chart shows that property crime has consistently exceeded violent crime in raw incident counts throughout the entire period from 1979 to present.
-Both categories peaked in the early 1990s and declined significantly through the 2000s and 2010s, reflecting a well-documented national trend attributed to factors including changes in policing strategy, demographics, and economic conditions.
+The chart shows that property crime has consistently exceeded violent crime in raw incident counts throughout the entire period from 1979 to the present.
+Both categories peaked in the early 1990s and declined significantly through the 2000s and 2010s, **reflecting a well-documented national trend** attributed to factors including changes in policing strategy, demographics, and economic conditions.
 The recent period shows some uptick in certain categories, which aligns with post-pandemic crime reporting patterns discussed in national policy research.

 **Question 2:**

 [Insert screenshot of bar chart here]

-For most crime types, the highest raw incident counts are concentrated in the most populous states — California, Texas, Florida, and New York.
-This is expected given population size and does not necessarily indicate higher per-capita risk.
-However, the ranking shifts meaningfully depending on the crime type selected: for homicide, Southern states like Louisiana and Mississippi rank disproportionately high relative to their population, suggesting regional patterns worth further investigation.
-The year filter reveals that these rankings are relatively stable over time but do shift around major national events.
+For most crime types, the highest raw incident counts are concentrated in the most populous states (California, Texas, Florida, and New York).
+This is expected, given the population size, and does not necessarily indicate higher per-capita risk.
+However, **the ranking shifts meaningfully depending on the crime type selected**: for homicide, Southern states like Louisiana and Mississippi rank disproportionately high relative to their population, suggesting regional patterns worth further investigation.
+The year filter reveals that these rankings are relatively stable over time, but do shift around major national events.

 ## 6. Streamlit App

 [Insert screenshots of Streamlit app here]

-**Interactive Elements:** The app includes two interactive controls for Question 2 — a dropdown to select the crime type (all 8 available offense categories) and a dropdown to select the year (1979–2020).
-Together they allow the user to explore any combination of crime category and year, producing a new ranked bar chart on each selection.
+**Interactive Elements:** The app includes two interactive controls for Question 2: a dropdown to select the crime type (all 8 available offense categories) and a dropdown to select the year (1979–2020).
+Together, they allow the user to explore any combination of crime category and year, producing a new ranked bar chart on each selection.

 **Analytical Value:** These filters add genuine analytical value because the ranking of states changes substantially depending on which crime type and year is selected.
-A user can compare how the state distribution of homicides differs from motor vehicle theft, or track whether a particular state's relative ranking changed before and after a specific year.
+A user can compare how the state distribution of homicides differs from that of motor vehicle theft, or track whether a particular state's relative ranking changed before and after a specific year.
 This kind of cross-dimensional exploration is not possible from a static chart.

 **AI Assistance:** Claude (Anthropic) was used to generate the initial Streamlit app code and SQL queries based on the dataset schema.
 The queries were verified to run correctly in Snowsight.
 The FIPS-to-state mapping dictionary and pivot logic were generated by Claude and accepted without modification.
 The written interpretations were drafted by Claude and reviewed by the team.